Climate Change

 Risk Management

-3-1 To assess climate-related risks, the Chroma ESG Working Groups refer to the TCFD guidelines, Global Risks Report, and Taiwan’ s climate change research reports projecting conditions for 2050.
-The actual market conditions in which the company operates were also taken into account.
-Thirteen transition risks and four physical risks listed in the TCFD guidelines were separately evaluated.
+To assess climate-related risks, the ESG Office referred to the TCFD (Task Force on Climate-related Financial Disclosures) guidelines, global risk assessment reports, and climate change research reports for Taiwan that project conditions up to 2050.
+After taking into account actual conditions in Chroma’s operating markets, the ESG Office evaluated the 13 transition risks and 4 physical risks listed in the TCFD framework.

 Image